The Glorious Journey of “A Tree” – Green Big Tree 99 (Part I)

 “87 Green Big Tree,” or “High Mountain Special Grade Pu'er Tea,” was detailed in Issue No. 11 of 2018 of “Pu'er Tea Archive Stories (II).”
 After discussing the “predecessor” Green Big Tree, let us now revisit today's protagonist, the “current” Green Big Tree.

 This Green Big Tree, compared to its predecessor's solitude, was much more lively, making waves after 2000.
 “Green Big Tree” is a name almost everyone knows in the Pu'er tea world, even hailed as a “precious treasure in tea.”
 And Green Big Tree became a hot IP for its founder, Mr. Ye Binghuai.
 This tree is even more famous than Ye Binghuai himself; he initiated the glorious journey of Green Big Tree, and the story behind this journey should not fade with time.
-Let's brew a pot of tea and enjoy reading about it together.
+Let's a pot of tea and enjoy reading about it together.

 The Glorious Journey of